inclusionAI/ABench/Psychology/README.md

 ## Evaluation Metrics
 We employ a strict, all-or-nothing scoring mechanism, where a model's response is judged as correct only if it perfectly matches the ground-truth answer or the rubric.
 The specific criteria for correctness vary by question type:
 * For Multiple-Choice Questions (MCQ): A response is considered correct if and only if the set of selected options is exactly identical to the set of ground-truth correct options.
 * For Question Answering (QA): These questions require open-ended answers.
 We employ a model-as-judge to score the responses, strictly adhering to each item outlined in the rubric.
 Credit for a specific item is awarded only for a perfect match, and penalties are imposed for any negative components in the response.
+Please note that the core objective of these questions is to make the model's responses more human-like and empathetic.

 ## Main Results
 #### Multiple-Choice Questions